andreicadar/CyberSecurity/Write ups/TryHackMe PWN101/Task11/README.md

 ![vulnerability](images/vulnerability.png)

 Since the binary is `statically linked` we know that there is something to do with it.
 After looking at the symbols we see that we have the function `mprotect` available.

+Mprotect is a system call in Linux that changes the permission of a memory region.
+We can use this to change the permission of the stack to `executable` and then execute our.

+Mprotect takes 3 arguments:

+- `addr`: The start address of the memory region whose permissions are to be changed.
+- `len`: The length of the memory region whose permissions are to be changed.
+- `prot`: The new permissions for the memory region.

+One thing to note is that addr must be page aligned.
+In this case we assume that the page size is 4096 bytes so at least the last 12 bits of the address must be zero.